pedmiston/data-design-patterns/design-patterns/egg-projects/README.md

 ## Using the data

-The best way to share data in an R pkg is through .rda files stored in the package's data directory.
+The way to share data in an R pkg is through .rda files stored in the package's data directory.
 I like to create an .R script that reads the raw data files and uses the devtools function ``use_data`` to save the data in the correct format:

 ```R
 # data-raw/save-as.R